Help With Your Small Claims Court Case

 Small Claims Court Is Not Simple Claims Court It is known as the Small Claims Court rather than the Simple Claims Court because litigation for sums of money...Learn More

-Basis of Calculation for Small Claims Court Costs Typically, with some exceptions, s.
+Basis for Calculating Small Claims Court Costs Typically, with some exceptions, s.
 29 of the Courts of Justice Act, R.S.O.
 1990, c. ...Learn More

-Significant debate among legal practitioners often arises as to whether the Small Claims Court holds jurisdiction for claims brought seeking equitable...Learn More
+Legal Issues Resolvable Within Small Claims Court Significant debate among legal practitioners often arises as to whether the Small Claims Court holds...Learn More